 Brief overview (1-2 paragraphs) of the proposed program, including its disciplinary foundations and connections; program objectives; programmatic focus; degree, certificate, minor, and concentrations offered.

-People tend to equate computer science with “learning to code” or computer programming: the practice of writing software that causes computers do something, ideally solving meaningful problems in a variety of domains.
+People tend to equate computer science with “learning to code” or computer programming: the practice of writing software that causes computers to do something, ideally solving meaningful problems in a variety of domains.
 Indeed, students wishing to learn how to create software arrive at an undergraduate institution to find that their intellectual interest fits closest with computer science, often the only major with “computer” in its title.
 But the academic discipline of computer science is not about writing software.

 Computer science (CS) is founded upon mathematics, and is a study of automating algorithms, expanding theories of computation, and designing computational systems that can execute algorithms at scale.
 A computer scientist is a specialist in the theory of computation and the design of computers.
 Computer engineering (CE), also offered at many institutions, is an integration of electrical engineering and computer science, with a focus on designing computer hardware, such as circuit design and systems integration.
 Management information systems (MIS), often offered by business schools, is the study of people, technology, teamwork, leadership, project management, customer service, organizations, and business theories.
 MIS professionals design and implement information systems to meet the needs of an organization.
 The world needs computer scientists, computer engineers, and MIS professionals.
 But more than ever, the world needs people who can build, with code, software solutions to important problems across numerous domains.